 Here’s the thing, I wholeheartedly believe that people need to know that they are not alone when it comes to mental health issues.
 The stigma that exists really does need to be tackled; people need far more support and understanding… and far less judgement.
 I consider myself a mental health advocate infact.
 But when I post information or words of support, I purposely don’t share details of our personal story.
 I initially thought it was perhaps obvious why this might be but as time has gone on, I have discovered that sometimes the lack of openness about this subject is met with confusion, as I guess it does perhaps appear contradictory on the surface, and sometimes leads to (wrong) assumptions, occasionally even suspicion.
 So I thought it might be useful to blog about why I don’t blog about it!

-In short, it is her perogative to choose who she wants to share personal information with and how much to share.
-As far as I am concerned, this applies to anyone sharing personal information about themselves in any context, regardless of age or subject.
+In short, it is her perogative to choose who she wants to share personal information and feelings with, and how much to share.
+As far as I am concerned, this applies to anyone in any context, regardless of age or subject.

 The other thing is that I want my blog to be somewhere that I would feel comfortable with her reading.
 Today, next month, in a year, in a decade, even in 20 or 30 years… if she ever came across anything that I have written I want her to feel safe and comfortable reading it.
 I don’t want it to trigger her anxiety, or cause her stress.
-Especially not when she works so hard to overcome it!
+Especially not when she works so hard to overcome it on a daily basis.
 If she ever chooses to use her experience to help others, that is her choice.
+And I would be amazingly proud of her if so.
 But it is up to her.
 And it should never come at the expense of her own mental health.
-You know what they say, you have to fit your own gas mask before you can help others!
+You have to fit your own oxygen mask before you can help others!